COMPUTER EVOLUTION AND PERFORMANCE

 - Different environmental conditions in terms of, for example, radiation, vibrations, and humidity

-- Different application characteristics resulting in static versus dynamic loads, slow to fast speed, compute versus interface intensive tasks, and/or combinations thereof
+- Application characteristics resulting in static versus dynamic loads, slow to fast speed, compute versus interface intensive tasks, and/or combinations thereof

-- Different models of computation ranging from discrete-event systems to those involving continuous time dynamics.
+- Models of computation ranging from discrete-event systems to those involving continuous time dynamics.

 THE SYSTEM CLOCK

-Operations performed by a processor, such as fetching an instruction, decoding the instruction, performing an arithmetic operation, and so on, are governed by a system clock.
+Processor performs the operations such as fetching an instruction, decoding the instruction, performing an arithmetic operation, and so on.
 Typically, all operations begin with the pulse of the clock.
 Thus, at the most fundamental level, the speed of a processor is dictated by the pulse frequency produced by the clock, measured in cycles per second, or Hertz (Hz).

 What are the clock signals?